 Setting up my business

 As soon as I qualified, I set up The Bramley Holistic Practice (now known as Happier Heathier You), operating from my dedicated treatment room in my home.
 I started out with clients who had been treated by me whilst I had been training and have steadily built up a loyal and lovely clientele.
 I feel privileged to see first hand how reflexology has helped my clients to improve their health and lives (see testimonials).

 Continuous professional development (CPD)

 I continue to develop my knowledge and hone my skills so that I can provide the most beneficial and up-to-date treatments to all my clients.
 This CPD involves continued study and reading (I have a huge library of reflexology and complementary medicine books!)
 I regularly attend seminars, workshops and training courses to ensure that I keep up-to-date with current techniques and developments in reflexology.
-I am also part of the East Berks reflexology group and regularly meet up with other local reflexologists.
+I also have regular treatments myself with other local reflexologists.

 Post-graduate courses include: